oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

 ##### How to configure RJVM forwarding?

-Configure a proxy for each WebLogic Server domain that is a participant in global transactions but is not reachable by all other global transaction participants due to the listen addresses of the WebLogic servers in the domain cannot be resolved by the DNS from any other participant.
+Configure a proxy for each WebLogic Server domain that is a participant in global transactions but is not reachable by all other global transaction participants, due to the listen addresses of the WebLogic servers in the domain cannot be resolved by the DNS from other participants.
-For example, if servers in domain1 cannot be reached from servers in domain2, configure a proxy for domain1 such that messages sent from servers in domain2 can be routed to servers in domain1 via the proxy.
+For example, if servers in domain1 cannot be reached from servers in domain2, configure a proxy for domain1 such that messages sent from servers in domain2 can be routed to servers in domain1 through the proxy.

-In each source WebLogic Server domain, specify the URL for the proxy for each target WebLogic Server domain:
+In each source WebLogic Server domain, specify the URL for the proxy configured for each target WebLogic Server domain:

-- Apply patch 32408938 on each target WebLogic Server instance for versions 12.2.1.3 (PS3) or earlier.
-- Set the `weblogic.rjvm.domain.proxy.<prefix>` Java system property to the URL of the proxy. `<prefix>` is typically the domain uid of the target WebLogic Server domain.
-Multiple system properties with different values of `<prefix>` can be specified.
+- Set the `weblogic.rjvm.domain.proxy.<prefix>` Java system property to the URL of the proxy. `<prefix>` is typically the domain UID of the target WebLogic Server domain.
+Multiple Java system properties with different values of `<prefix>` can be specified.
 - For operator hosted WebLogic Server instances, you can set this property by including the system property in the `JAVA_OPTIONS`
   [Domain environment variable]({{< relref "/userguide/managing-domains/domain-resource#jvm-memory-and-java-option-environment-variables" >}}) defined in the domain resource's `spec.serverPod.env` attribute.

+In each WebLogic Server that participates in cross-domain transactions, or that is the routing destination of a proxy, apply patch 32408938.
+The patch is available for WebLogic versions 12.2.1.3.0 (PS3), 12.2.1.4.0 (PS4), and 14.1.1.0.0.

 For example, if the URL of the proxy for domain1 is t3://proxy-host:31234, specify Java system property `-Dweblogic.rjvm.domain.proxy.domain1=t3://proxy-host:31234`